Caumasee Switzerland Hike: Il Spir & Crestasee Trail Guide

 Caumasee: A Peaceful Start to the Hike

-From the bus stop or parking area (point A on the map), follow the Caumasee Trail to the Caumasee lift.
-Along the way, you'll see a sign offering two directions to the lake—one leading downhill and one staying higher up.
-Stay on the upper path to reach the lift, where you can capture a fantastic photo of the famous Cauma Lake from above.
+From the bus stop or parking area (point A on the map), follow the Caumasee Trail towards the lake.
+Along the way, you'll see a sign offering two directions—one leading downhill and one staying higher up.
+I recommend staying on the upper path first to reach the lift station—this is where you get that famous "Instagram photo" of the turquoise lake from above.

 Viewpoint Il Spir: